 It is a short descent to the col where we picked up the Black Road.
 Despite the slightly ominous sounding name, it’s a popular ascent route to Galtymore that starts on the north side of Seefin near Skeheenaranky.
 At this stage though it did little for us but point us in the direction of the first major climb up Galtybeg.

 There was a right bite in the wind now but the day remained as sunny as our dispositions as we ascended.
-Galtymore had a pretty impressive cap of ice on it from the previous cold spell but even though there is little more than 100m vertical difference between the two peaks the smaller summit remained clear of all but just a dusting of patchy rime ice.
+Galtymore had a pretty impressive cap of ice on it from a previous cold spell but even though there is little more than 100m vertical difference between the two peaks the smaller summit remained clear of all but just a dusting of patchy rime ice.

 The border detours over the very summit of Galtymore which means you can be on the highest point in two counties at the same time.